-4.2 EU regulation
+4.2.
+EU regulation

 The effect of citing EU regulation in privacy statement 1 revealed a potential drawback of this approach to protect privacy: it seemed to make people feel 'secure', leading between 5 and 11% more users to reveal their home address than in the less protected environment of privacy statement 2.
 Also, EU regulation would probably have impeded a 'real-world' implementation of the type of communication we proposed in the experiment, because it would probably not comply with the principle of 'purpose limitation' or data collection parsimony.
-However, the mostly positive reactions to agent Luci are interesting when one considers the question design and content described above.
+However, most subjects indicated in a debriefing questionnaire that they appreciated this very type of soft communication.
+Even those individuals who had expressed privacy concerns in the first questionnaire and were not too fond of the recommendation quality wrote that they felt supported by agent Luci in "getting a feel" for the product, that the questions were not "too technical" and "easily comprehensible" and that they 'felt personally addressed" in their concerns.
+These judgements are interesting when one considers the question design and content described above.
 They suggest that online users would appreciate the kind of 'personal' online communication that is either prohibited by law today or avoided by marketers due to their fear of intruding on users' privacy too much.
 An important question for the current privacy debate and research initiatives in this field is therefore how e-privacy could be guaranteed to people while still allowing them to benefit from 'rich' and 'soft' online communication.

-4.3 Pseudonymity, identity management systems and private credentials as a way out of the privacy dilemma?
+4.3.
+Pseudonymity, identity management systems and private credentials as a way out of the privacy dilemma?